-South Korea has long been an interesting place to look at trends in technology and popular culture, such is the effect caused by a population mostly centered around a single city (Seoul) and having rapidly developed over the past 50 years.
+South Korea has long been an interesting place to look at trends in technology and popular culture, such is the effect caused by a population mostly centred around a single city (Seoul) and has rapidly developed over the past 50 years.
 Every time I visit I’m always on the lookout for what’s trending and below are a few notes I made on my most recent trip:

 - Group buying craze – with over 400 competitors, the online group buying market in South Korea is pretty hot right now.
 The biggest players are Ticket Monster (recently acquired by LivingSocial), Coupang, WeMakePrice, and of course the heavyweight – Groupon.
 How well any of these will fare in the long-term is unclear but the rapid growth is very impressive.
 Seoul Space has some good coverage on the subject.

 - Still fantastically fast – while the western world happily sips from modest 3G mobile connections, South Korea is still outpacing anywhere else with the adoption of 4G WiBro (or WiMax) technology providing speeds up to 40.32 Mbps on the go.
 That’s around 10x faster than 3G and better than what most Europeans and Americans can get over a fixed line to their home.
 The main use of all this bandwidth seems to be video-on-demand services such as streaming TV (a popular pastime for any Seoul commuter!).

 - Shopping on the metro – while I sadly didn’t get to see this in person Tesco, known as Home Plus in Korea, ran a very innovative promotion which allowed shoppers to use their smartphone to scan QR codes on pictures of products stuck on advertisements along metro station platforms (a virtual store if you like).
 After completing a purchase the groceries are then delivered to the persons home.
 During the period of the campaign, online sales increased by 130% and registered users increased by 76%.
 The video below shows it in action: